RyanLanz123/basicRestauranteWebsite/README.md

 # basicRestauranteWebsite
 Frontend of a basic website of a restaurant.
+Created following tutorial from Vijay Thapa (https://www.youtube.com/watch?v=VaV_Ro8jpPY)